MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-facebook.md

 ## Sample code

 For further reference the <a href="https://aka.ms/facebook-events" target="_blank">Facebook-events</a> sample bot can be used to explore the bot communication with Facebook Messenger.

+## Also available as an adapter

+This channel is also [available as an adapter](https://botkit.ai/docs/v4/platforms/facebook.html).
+To help you choose between an adapter and a channel, see [Currently available adapters](bot-service-channel-additional-channels.md#currently-available-adapters).